dipshanadh/30-days-of-clg-askmitra/src/pages/blogs/day1-types-in-js.md

 ## Dynamic and weak typing

-JavaScript is a **dynamically typed** language, which means that variables in JavaScript are not directly associated with any particular value type, and any variable can be assigned value of other type.
+JavaScript is a **dynamically typed** language, which means that variables in JavaScript are not directly associated with any particular value type, and any variable can be assigned a value of other types.

 > In JavaScript, variables don't have types, values do.

-JavaScript is also a **weakly typed** language meaning that a value of one type can be `coerced` into another type when an operatoin involves mismatched types.
+JavaScript is also a **weakly typed** language meaning that a value of one type can be `coerced` into another type when an operation involves mismatched types.

-Take a look at this meme !
+Take a look at this meme!

 ![JavaScript type coercion meme](/images/coercion-meme.png)

-So whats happening here is, while doing `"11" + 1`, 1 is **coerced** to a string, so that it can be concatenated with "11".
+So what's happening here is, while doing `"11" + 1`, 1 is **coerced** to a string, so that it can be concatenated with "11".
 Similarly while doing `"11" - 1`, "11" is **coerced** to a number, so that 1 can be subtracted from it.

 ---